How to Order Your Florida Driving Record

 Depending on the type of driving record and where you purchase it, your Florida driving record may provide either a partial or complete outline of your personal FL driving history.
 If you order your driving record directly from the Florida Department of Highway Safety and Motor Vehicles, it will contain:

-- Where and when a driver’s license was issued.
+- Where and when an official Florida driver’s license was issued.

 - Previous traffic violations.